chihacknight/chihacknight.org/_posts/events/2019-07-09-chicago-region-trees-initiative.md

 categories:
   - events
 links:
-title: "Chicago Region Trees Initiative"
+title: "Using Uran Forestry Data to Improve Health and Quality of Life in the Chicago Region"
-description: "The Chicago Region Trees Initiative (CRTI) was established in 2013 as a collaboration of Chicago-region partners to develop and implement a strategy that builds a healthier and more diverse urban forest by 2050.
-This strategy is being developed based on findings from Urban Trees and Forests of the Chicago Region, a regional tree census conducted by The Morton Arboretum and the U.S. Forest Service.
-Agency, industry, and community representatives are working together to expand knowledge, skills and resources."
+description: "Results from an extensive tree census conducted in the seven-county Chicago metropolitan region found that urban forests are in a state of transition with the recent loss of 13 million trees to emerald ash borer.
+Further, 28% of the overall forest is comprised of an exotic invasive species.
+This transition has significant impacts on the 8.5 million people who rely on the benefits these trees provide (US 2010 Census).
+The Chicago Region Trees Initiative (CRTI), founded by The Morton Arboretum, was organized to reverse this outlook and leverage collaborative efforts for a holistic approach to improve the urban forest and quality of life for Chicago region residents."
 speakers:
- - Lydia Scott, Director, Chicago Region Trees Initiative
+ - Lydia Scott, Director, Chicago Region Trees Initiative, The Morton Arboretum
-image: /images/events/356-chicagorti-logo.gif
+image: /images/events/356-Lydia-Scott.png
 image_credit:
 date: 2019-07-09T18:00:00-05:00
 event_id: 356